DataOpsInnovator/Business-Intelligence-BI/README.md

          git clone https://github.com/DataOpsInnovator/Business-Intelligence-BI-.git

-2. Open and modify the Power BI or Tableau reports by importing the provided dataset (where applicable).
+2. Open and modify the Power BI reports by importing the provided dataset (where applicable).

 3. Review the ETL scripts to learn how to transform raw data into actionable insights.